niyuart/FruitfulPersonas/README.md

 While Fruitful Personas is inspired by CakeResume, Enneagrams, and the 5 Love Languages, the quiz format was based on the code from CosmosPersonas!
-I was granted permission to modify with the help of a friend, Alex Tomjack, and use it in my own project since I am a designer, not a coder, so huge thank you to I-see Warisa Jaidee for letting me use their code to create my own quiz.
+I was granted permission to modify with the help of a friend, Alex Tomjack, and use it in my own project since I am a designer, not a coder, so huge thank you to I-see Warisa Jaidee for letting me adapt and modify their base code to create my own quiz.

 Their statement is as follows: